Gathering Evidence in a Dog Bite Lawsuit

-- Canine health: It is important to establish the age and health of a dog when the incident happened.
+- Canine health: It is essential to establish the age and health of a dog when the incident happens.
 Aggressiveness can be age and illness-related.
 A dog that has a painful condition is often less likely to be friendly.
-Also, a dog that is unable to run due to illness would not be able to chase a person before biting them.
+Also, a dog unable to run due to illness could not chase a person before biting them.

-- Housing: It stands to reason that a dog that has been chained outside and not kept indoors may be more aggressive than one that is kept inside.
+- Housing: It stands to reason that a dog chained outside and not kept indoors may be more aggressive than one kept inside.

 - Trained dogs: It is important to note if the dog needed to attend obedience- classes for bad behavior.

 - Obeying leash laws: Establishing whether the dog was on a leash at the time of the bite is essential.
 In some cases, the dog is restrained by a retractable leash.
 If the length of the leash was at the maximum, it is possible that the owner did not have control at the time of the dog bite.